mosip/documentation/docs/Master-Data-Services-Functionality.md

 10. Responds with the Registration Center Code and Language Code for the Machine updated successfully
 11. In case of Exceptions, system triggers relevant error messages

-### C. Decommission a Machine in the List of Machines Master Database
+### Decommission a Machine in the List of Machines Master Database
 On receiving a request to decommission a Machine with the input parameters (machine_id), the system Updates the is_deleted flag to true in the List of Machines Database against the machine_id received

 Refer below for the process: